karaoc/dayz.test/[Server-Hosting]-GeneralSettings.md

 ### "UnlimitedStamina"
 Bool.
-- 0 = Vanilla staminae
+- 0 = Vanilla stamina
 - 1 = The stamina will be unlimited but still balanced (aiming, heavy attacks and so on).

 ### "UseDeathScreen"